pxslip/db-studio/docs/guides/headless-cms/schedule-content/dynamic-sites.md

    c.
 Add the content for other fields and save the Item

-### Check the Published Date When Calling the Directus API
+### Check the Published Date When Calling the d9 API

 - When calling the API, add a [filter rule](/reference/filter-rules) that checks the `date_published` field.
 - Use the `_lte` operator to filter for dates that are less than or equal the current date/time.